Climdyn/qgs/documentation/source/files/technical_description.rst

 * qgs has a `tangent linear model`_ optimized to run ensembles of initial conditions as well, with a broadcast integration of the tangent model thanks to `Numpy`_.

+* The symbolic output functionality of the qgs model relies on `Sympy`_ to perform the tensor calculations.
+This library is significantly slower than the numerical equivilent and as a result it is currently only feasible to generate the symbolic model equations for model resolutions up to :math:`4x4`.

 References
 ----------